chsxf/mfx.wiki.mirror/Request-Results.md

 | `statusCode` | HTTP status code of the result.                                                                                                                                      |
 | `message`    | Custom message that will replace the actual default message associated with HTTP status code.
 Internally, this is passed to the `data` parameter of the constructor. |

-By default, the helper produced a `400 Bad Request` HTTP status response.
+By default, the helper produces a `400 Bad Request` HTTP status response.
 This has proven very useful to quickly discard invalid incoming requests.